Chicken/Auth/README.md

 The Authorization plugin is an example application that can use the benefits of Authentication to lock down websites.
 It simply checks a given uuid and host pair for a configured permission node.
 Authorization doesn't support optional authentication.
+Permissions checks use a cache so permissions changes require about a minute to take effect.

 ### Endpoints